RamonKaspar/ML-in-Finance-and-Insurance/README.md

 # Machine Learning in Finance & Insurance

-Coding assignments of the "Machine Learning in Finance & Insurance" course at ETH Zürich (Fall 2024).
+Coding assignments of the "Machine Learning in Finance & Insurance" course at ETH Zürich (Fall, 2024).

 ## Assignment 1: Pricing with linear regression